 It’s time to revisit supply chain mental models and re-conceptualize the enterprise.

-TraceLink’s Roddy Martin talks with supply chain transformation expert Pat McLagan on why supply chains are at a tipping point and why it’s past time for the mental models to change, in this episode of The Patient-Driven Supply Network podcast.
+TraceLink’s Roddy Martin talks with supply chain transformation expert Pat McLagan on why supply chains are at a tipping point and why it’s past time for the mental models to change, in this episode of The Agile Supply Chain Podcast.

 Roddy Martin: Pat, welcome to the TraceLink supply chain thought leadership series.
 I can't tell you how pleased I am to have you in particular to interview.
 You and I go back a long way in terms of everything I learned about leading and managing change is Pat McLagan-style.